Chorus/Note-Documentation/docs/Overview.md

 In a student's care plan, you can manage all the goals and targets for the student for both skill acquisition and behavior reduction.
 In the sessions tab within the student, you can see all sessions from the entire care team for this student.
 In the student profile you will find basic information about the student, such as date of birth and parent's contact information.

-Navigate to a student:
+### Navigate to a student:

-1. Click on Students in the bottom navigation bar
+1. Tap on Students in the bottom navigation bar
 2. Select a student.

 You will see active goals and targets in the Care Plan with the ability to switch between the future, in progress and past tabs.
 You can also see the student's profile and sessions.